Jasmine-yz/Cyclistic_Case_Study/README.md

 ### Data Cleaning
 SQL Query: [Data Cleaning](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Cleaning.sql)

-- 3 columns were added:
+1. 3 columns were added:
    - ride_length (in minute)
    - day_of_week
    - ride_date

-- Trips with duration longer than a day or less than a minute were deteted.
+2. Trips with duration longer than a day or less than a minute were deteted.
+3. All the rows having missing values are deleted.
+4. 1,551,156 rows are removed in this step.